pytorch/rfcs/RFC-0017-PyTorch-Operator-Versioning.md

     * [Improved FC testing] Tests that the new version of the operator can still be loaded on old runtimes and run as expected need to be easy to add
         * This might require a new test job, which could be tricky to setup.
 We have no plans to support this.
 * **Torchscript changes**
-    * TorchScript Runtime build contains a table of operators and their corresponding versions
-    * Each serialized model contains a table of operators and their corresponding version according to the TorchScript compiler that generated the model
-        * Q: will this require a new serialization format?
-        * No. `kProducedFileFormatVersion` would be used as the global operator version number.
+    * Reuse the _version_ record in the model file as the version number for operators.
+In the code it's `kProducedFileFormatVersion`
     * During loading into the TorchScript compiler, TorchScript needs to match operator schema according to the table of operator versions stored in the package.
 This would generate IR that conforms to older schema.
     * Then a TorchScript pass takes IR of older schema and replaces older versions of operator invocations with bodies of upgraders.
     * Out-of-support operator versions (ie. those no longer defined in `native_functions.yaml` with a valid upgrader) need to throw an error